garrandall/popular-music-data/tracks/two-sides--to-every-story--etta-james.md

 There's always two sides
 Don't you know there are always two sides
 Two sides to every story
-Ahhh, you better, you better beware
+Ah, you better, you better beware
 And you better have faith if you care

 Things aren't always like they seem to be